adrmaas/kubernetes-basics/README.md

 # Kubernetes Basics
-A brief introduction to kuberenetes

-This intended as a quick introduction to Kubernetes.
+This intended as a quick introduction to Kubernetes to get engineers started.

 # What’s Kubernetes?